darkwater/dotfiles/README.md

 dotfiles
 ========

-i dont use this repo anymore, i'll soon come up with a better way
+im using this repo again, maybe ill even document it someday